-An applicant may reapply after taking corrective action related to each reason listed in the denial.
+An applicant may reapply after taking corrective action related to each reason listed in the original denial.

-General Authority: SDCL 26-6-16.
-Law Implemented: SDCL 26-6-11, 26-6-16(2).
+General Authority: SDCL 25-7A-56, 26-6-16.
+Law Implemented: SDCL 25-7A-56, 26-6-11, 26-6-16(2).
 67:42:17:03.
 Inspection.
-The department shall conduct at least one pre-licensure inspection, and one unannounced inspection annually, to determine compliance with the licensing requirements.
+The department shall conduct at least one pre-licensure inspection and one annual unannounced inspection to determine compliance with the licensing requirements.

-If the inspection results in a plan of correction, the department shall provide a copy of the plan to any individual upon request.
+If the inspection results in a plan of correction, a copy of the plan shall be made available to any individual upon request.